cloe-org/CLOE/CONTRIBUTING.md

 Upon detecting a (potential) bug, developers should open an issue in the `Development` column with the `bug` label.
 This should be done as soon as possible to avoid bugs being overlooked or forgotten.

 In this issue, the developers should clearly specify if they:
 a.
-Plan to open a Merge Request to fix the bug themselves.
-If so, they can self-assign the issue and link any corresponding Merge Request to the issue.
+Plan to open a merge request to fix the bug themselves.
+If so, they can self-assign the issue and link any corresponding merge request to the issue.
 b.
 Leave the issue for someone else to resolve.
-In this case the CLOE leads should assign the task to another developer.
+In this case the task will be assigned to another developer.

 ### Newline warnings